mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Unfortunately, Gusto only supports international contractors if they receive a fixed dollar amount each pay cycle.
 If your contractors work different hours each week, Gusto won't work.

-## Legacy projects
+## Legacy projects (RIP)

 I used to keep a regular section in my retrospectives for updates on my legacy businesses, but the writeups have gotten pretty boring.
-They're all essentially, "I didn't do anything, but here's how that affected my metrics."
+They're all essentially, "I did nothing.
+Here's how that affected my metrics."

 I'm replacing "Legacy projects" with "Side projects," so I can talk about the hobby projects I play with on weekends and evenings.